AdobeDocs/campaign-web.nl-NL/help/v8/landing-pages/create-lp.md

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->

 U kunt een openingspagina dupliceren of verwijderen.
-Klik op de ellips naast een openingspagina om de gewenste actie te selecteren.
+Klik op de ellips naast een landingspagina om de gewenste actie te selecteren.

 ## Een landingspagina maken {#create-landing-page}

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_properties"
 >title="De eigenschappen van de openingspagina definiëren"
 >abstract="Vul de eigenschappenvelden zoals het label in en wijzig indien nodig het schema.
-Bovendien kunt u de interne naam bewerken, de map wijzigen waarin de openingspagina is opgeslagen en een beschrijving opgeven."
+Bovendien kunt u de interne naam bewerken, de map wijzigen waarin de bestemmingspagina is opgeslagen en een beschrijving opgeven."

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_pages_list"